Statement

 These figurative representational references have been further informed by literary sources, including Ozymandias by Percy Shelley, Invisible Cities by Italo Calvino and Terminal Beach by J.G Ballard.

-Ian Chamberlain’ s prints and drawings are held in the collections of the Victoria and Albert Museum, London; Tate Modern, London; Bristol Museum; Royal West of England Academy, Bristol; Pallant House Gallery, Chichester; The University of Chichester collection; The Ashmolean, Oxford and Chippenham Museum.
+Ian Chamberlain’ s prints and drawings are held in the collections of the Victoria and Albert Museum, London; Tate Modern, London; Bristol Museum; Royal West of England Academy, Bristol; Pallant House Gallery, Chichester; The University of Chichester collection; The Ashmolean, Oxford Chippenham Museum and The Victoria Gallery, Bath, UK.

 Ian Chamberlain lives and works in Bristol, UK.
 In addition to his studio practice he is also a Senior Lecturer in M.A Multi-Disciplinary at (UWE) The University of the West of England, Bristol, UK.